Last updated on August 23rd, 2023 at 01:16 pm

 Unfortunately, slaves and native Indians were exempt.

 In 1777, an entire British army surrendered at Saratoga, which encouraged France, Spain and Holland to, not very sportingly, support the rebels.
 This widening of the war proved decisive.
 Britain also had problems at home, where the war was already unpopular.
-Any victories it achieved were at disproportionate cost and, in addition, the conflict was extremely expensive in financial terms.
+Any victories it achieved were at a disproportionate cost in casualties and, in addition, the conflict was extremely expensive financially.
 The military historian Richard Holmes claimed that Britain was in no position to deliver the killer blow needed to defeat the rebels, who only needed to remain a viable fighting force.
-Interestingly, it has been estimated about one in five colonials were loyal to Britain and about a third did not want to get involved and pretty much sat on the fence.
-The rebels, the ‘Patriots’, numbered no more than 50% of the population at any one time.
+Interestingly, it has been estimated that about one in five colonials were loyal to Britain and about a third did not want to get involved and pretty much sat on the fence.
+The rebels, the Patriots, numbered no more than 50% of the population at any one time.
+The population of the 13 colonies was around 2.4 million.
+Had a measure of self-rule been offered at the outset, perhaps war would have been averted and history would have taken a different course.

 In any event, the end came at Yorktown in Virginia in October 1781, when General Cornwallis, besieged by a French fleet, surrendered to a combined rebel/French army under Washington.
 The war was formally concluded by the treaty of Paris in 1783.